spardoel/Bike-trainer/Posts/2022-08-18-bike_trainer_blog_1.md

 ```
 suito_device = ble("SUITO") % connect to the device names "SUITO"
 ```
-A ble object was created in the MATLAB workspace and is summarized in the Command Window
+A ble object was created in the MATLAB workspace and is summarized in the Command Window output
 ```
 suito_device =
   ble with properties: